rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

   });
 {{< /highlight >}}

 You can use basic HTTP to perform GraphQL operations across the network layer.
 It only needs a payload, which is the query/mutation and the variables.
-Beyond that, the URL of the GraphQL server must be know.
+Beyond that, the URL of the GraphQL server must be known.
 Now, import the user API in your actual test file:

 {{< highlight javascript "hl_lines=3" >}}
 import { expect } from 'chai';